ayvi-0001/lightlike-cli/README.md

 - **Aliased commands & Auto Completion.**

   The primary goal of this tool is to make logging hours as fast as possible.
-  All commands are aliased - if no other command begins with the same characters, then you can simple type the first character to use that command.
+  All commands are aliased - as long as it is unique, you can type the shortest prefix down to a single character to call that command.
   All flags also have a short option.

   ![feature-aliased-commands](docs/assets/gifs/feature-aliased-commands.gif)